pavelsirotinkin/ExData_Plotting1/README.md

 Plotting Assignment 1 for Exploratory Data Analysis

 ### One thing to mention
-Names of week' days is labeled in Cyrillic on plots.
+Names of week' days are labeled in Cyrillic on plots.

 ## Introduction